Gerald I. Shulman

-Gerald I. Shulman, MD, PhD, MACP, MACE, FRCP, is an American physician-scientist specializing in endocrinology and metabolism.
+Gerald I. Shulman is an American physician-scientist specializing in endocrinology and metabolism.
 He is the George R. Cowgill Professor of Medicine (Endocrinology) and Professor of Cellular and Molecular Physiology at the Yale School of Medicine.
 Shulman also serves as Co-Director of the Yale Diabetes Research Center.

 Education

 Shulman earned a Bachelor of Science degree in biophysics from the University of Michigan in 1974, graduating with high honors and distinction.
 He received both his M.D. and Ph.D. in physiology from Wayne State University in 1979.
 From 1979 to 1981, he completed his internship and residency training in internal medicine at Duke University Medical Center.
 He then completed his clinical and research fellowship in endocrinology and metabolism at Massachusetts General Hospital/Harvard Medical School from 1981 to 1984.

 Academic career

 Shulman began his academic career at Harvard Medical School, serving as an instructor and then as an assistant professor of medicine from 1984 to 1987.
 In 1987, he joined the faculty at Yale University as an assistant professor of medicine.
 He was promoted to associate professor in 1989 and became a full professor in both internal medicine and cellular and molecular physiology in 1996.
 From 1987 to 1993, he concurrently served as a lecturer in Yale's Department of Molecular Biophysics and Biochemistry.

 In 2009, he was appointed the inaugural George R. Cowgill Professor of Physiological Chemistry at Yale University, a position he continues to hold.

 Shulman served as Associate Director of both the Yale Diabetes Endocrinology Research Center and the Yale Medical Scientist Training Program from 1992 to 2012.
 In 2012, he became Co-Director of the Yale Diabetes Research Center.

 He has served on the editorial boards of journals including the Journal of Clinical Investigation, Cell Metabolism, Science Translational Medicine, and Proceedings of the National Academy of Sciences.
 He was also an Investigator of the Howard Hughes Medical Institute for 21 years and is now an Investigator Emeritus.